Back to Banyan Hills Insights

 The proliferation of remote device management and monitoring, especially during the pandemic when touch-free capability became paramount, has made companies more confident and at ease with adopting and deploying remote device management software.

-The next wave of innovation will be leveraging AI and ML to further the benefits, notes Banyan Hills Technologies CEO Steve Latham.
+Then ext wave of innovation will be leveraging AI and ML to further the benefits, notes Canopy CEO Steve Latham.
 AI is only as good as the information it receives, and it gets its information from connecting devices.
 The more connections created between devices and the more uses within those connections, the more AI collects information that can be used to anticipate needs, for example.

 Looking at connected kitchens, remote device management and monitoring can drive uptime and aid in real-time trouble shooting.
 If ML and AI are leveraged, devices could learn to influence what new hardware might be needed or predict device or system failures or issues.